How much does it cost to refinance?

 In the same vein, ask your bank or lender if it will waive or lower the application fee or credit check fee.
 You can also see if it will let you forgo a new home appraisal or survey if you’ve recently had one done.
 Your lender may be willing to work with you, particularly if you’re an existing customer.

 If you want to lower your closing costs, consider whether buying mortgage or discount points is worth it.
 While buying points lowers your interest rate, it’s usually best only when you expect to own the home for a long time.
 You can use Bankrate’s mortgage refinance calculator to help determine whether it’s worthwhile to buy points when refinancing.

 You can try to cut down your title services costs by asking your current title insurance company how much it would charge to reissue the policy for your refinanced loan.
 Doing this might cost less than starting over with a new company or policy.

 If you’re low on cash, consider a no-closing-cost refinance.
 It isn’t free, but it means you won’t have to pay fees at closing.
 Instead, the lender will either raise your interest rate or fold the closing costs into the new loan.

 The advantage of a no-closing-cost refinance is that you don’t have to come up with thousands of dollars to pay the fees at the loan signing.
 The downside, however, is that you could end up paying more over the life of the loan.

 “It really depends on how long you plan on being in the house,” Bragman says.
 “If you choose to forgo closing costs but have a high interest rate on the loan, this can add up and you could end up paying more in the long run.”

-Closing costs on a refinance can be substantial, so take time to shop around for a favorable offer and compare loan estimates to understand all of costs involved.
+Closing costs on a refinance can be substantial, so take time to shop around for offers and compare loan estimates to understand all of the costs involved.
 It’s worth trying to negotiate with the lender, as well, as sometimes closing costs can be waived or lowered.